William Contreras Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is seventh in the league with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Reds pitching staff ranks eighth in MLB.

-- The Reds have a 5.04 team ERA that ranks 27th among all league pitching staffs.
+- The Reds' 5.04 team ERA ranks 28th among all MLB pitching staffs.

-- Reds pitchers combine to give up 72 total home runs at a clip of 1.2 per game (to rank 21st in the league).

-- Lively makes the start for the Reds, his fourth of the season.
-He is 3-2 with a 1.99 ERA and 24 strikeouts in 22 2/3 innings pitched.
+- The Reds rank 21st in baseball in home runs surrendered (74 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.